 #4 Stay Up-to-Date On Vaccinations

-No matter how long you're planning on whisking away with your pet, it's crucial to ensure their core vaccinations are current with disease control before you leave.
+No matter how long you’re planning on whisking away with your pet, ensuring their core vaccinations are current with disease control before you leave is crucial.

 Cats should be up-to-date with:2